Eurynomus/zetta-dynamic-form/README.md

 }
 ```

-3. Auto-Fill
+## Auto-Fill

-* When all fields specified in a group's apiTrigger array have values, the form triggers an API call.
-* The API response fields mapped in apiAutoFill are automatically populated into the corresponding nested fields of the group.
-* This allows dynamic population of related data without manual entry.
+When all fields in a group's `apiTrigger` array have values, an API call is triggered.
+The API response fields mapped in `apiAutoFill` are automatically populated into the corresponding nested fields of the group, enabling dynamic data population without manual entry.

-4. Validation
+## Validation

-* Each field may have a validation object defining rules, for example "required".
+Each field may include a `validation` object defining rules, such as `"required"`, to enforce input constraints.